 Join Teacher Facebook Groups

-One of the best summer professional development ideas (and year-round ideas) is to join teacher Facebook groups and learn from other teachers out in the field.
+One of the easiest ways to get in your summer professional development for teachers (and look for year-round ideas) is to join Facebook groups and learn from other teachers out in the field.
 There are so many Facebook groups out there that focus on different grade levels, subjects, and topics.

-You can find groups just for kindergarten teachers, groups about classroom management, and so much more!
-These groups full of supportive educators that you can learn from, ask questions, and collaborate with.
+You can find groups just for kindergarten teachers, groups about classroom management, and so much more.
+These groups are full of supportive educators that you can learn from, ask questions, and collaborate with.
 You can share tips, advice, ideas, brainstorm strategies, and ask questions.

-There’s something so comforting knowing you’re in a safe space with people that are in the same spot as you, in the classroom, serving students.
-Plus, you can ask your new teacher friends in these groups for specific recommendations on summer PD ideas, so keep that in mind as you read on. 🙂
+There’s something comforting knowing you’re in a safe space with people that are in the same spot as you.
+Plus, you can ask people inside these groups about their favorite PD books, online resources, and more.

 Read Professional Development Books

-Summer is a great time to dive into a great professional development book or two.
+Summer is a great time to dive into a great professional development book.
 Teachers often struggle to find the time to read during the school year, let alone reflect on what they’re reading.
-During the summer when your schedule is more relaxed and your mind is a bit clearer is the perfect time to read a PD book over a topic you’re most interested in.
+During the summer, when your schedule is more relaxed, take some time to read a PD book on a topic you’re most interested in.

-You can align your PD book choices to an area in which you want to grow or improve on next year.
-That may be classroom management, books surrounding a specific subject, or a book about a certain teaching strategy.
+You can align your PD book choices to an area in which you want to grow or improve next year.
+That may be classroom management, books surrounding a specific skill, or a book about a certain teaching strategy.

 Listen to Teacher Podcasts

-Another summer professional development idea is to listen to teacher podcasts.
-Podcasts are the perfect way to listen and learn while being hands-free.
+Another way to get in your summer professional development for teachers is to listen to podcasts.
+Podcasts are great because you can squeeze them in mid-day.
 You can turn on a podcast while you go on a walk, garden, fold the laundry, or prep materials for next year.

 Just like with PD books, you can find teacher podcasts on a variety of topics, subjects, and grade levels.
-You can go to your favorite podcast app and search the topic or grade level in which you want to learn about.
-You can also find several great podcast recommendations in this teacher podcast blog post.
+You can go to your favorite podcast app and search for the topic or grade level that you want to learn about.

 Attend a Virtual or In-Person Conference

-Attending a virtual or in-person conference is a great summer professional development idea that allows you to connect with other educators and collaborate.
-You can ask your administration if there are any in-person or virtual conferences coming up in your area.
+Attending a virtual or in-person conference is great summer professional development for teachers that allows you to connect with other educators and collaborate.

-Perhaps you and a teacher colleague can attend together.
-It’s always nice to have a buddy to attend with so you can share ideas, go to different breakout sessions, and share your learnings.
-It’s also a fun bonding time to attend conferences with a colleague and meet up with other teachers that you can stay connected with and learn from.
+You and a teacher colleague can also attend together.
+It’s always nice to have a buddy to attend with so you can share ideas, go to different breakout sessions, and share what you learned.

 If you can’t attend an in-person conference, there are several virtual conferences offered over the summer.
 Invite a teacher friend or your team over to attend with you.
-Grab a coffee, some snacks, and grow as educators in your comfy clothes together this summer.
+Then, grab a coffee and some snacks, and grow as educators in your comfy clothes together this summer.

-One of the greatest summer PD ideas for teachers is to simply learn something new.
-During the school year, you’re so busy planning lessons, teaching, analyzing data, and working with students that it may be hard to take the time to learn something new, whether that’s a new technology platform, a new strategy, etc.
+One of the greatest summer professional development for teachers is to simply learn something new.
+During the school year, you’re so busy planning lessons, teaching, analyzing, and working with students.
+Therefore, it’s challenging to find time to learn something new or dig into PD.

-Think about your goals and the other summer professional development ideas you’re diving into and align your learning with those to truly become an expert and apply what you’ve learned in your classroom next year.
+When deciding on your summer professional development, think about your goals for the upcoming year and what you are excited to dig into.
+Align your PD with those goals to truly become an expert and apply what you’ve learned in your classroom next year.